yuxiangh/Hierarchical-LDA-Topic-Modeling/README.md

 # Output
-This programs otuput will produce a dataset, For each sentence it will have the First/Second/Third/Fourth Topic meaning.
-In that way, people can know the main topic and details.
-Then we can utilize the Tableau Treemap to visualize the results like below.
+This programs otuput will produce a dataset, For each sentence it will have the First/Second/Third/Fourth Topic meaning and Four Directory, in which it will include the current depth of tree topic top 10 most representative documents.